rustshop/flakebox/docs/building-new-project.md

 Commit:

 ```
-> git ci -a -m "Add some some dependencies"
+> git commit -a -m "Add some some dependencies"
 ```